The importance of meal planning in diabetes management

 for people older than age 2 who don't have chronic health conditions.

 Although the MyPlate plan promotes health, including the prevention of diabetes and

 its complications, the American Diabetes Association (ADA) recommends individualized

 meal plans for people with diabetes.
-People with diabetes should talk with their health
+People with diabetes should talk with their healthcare

-care providers and registered dietitians (RD) for guidance with meal planning and
+providers and registered dietitians (RD) for guidance with meal planning and physical

-The number of servings from each food grouping may differ for a person with diabetes,
+The number of servings from each food group may differ for a person with diabetes,

 based on his or her recommended treatment plan, diabetic goals, calorie intake, and